Chat-to-Modify Patent Figures: Surgical Edits Without Full Regeneration

 Workflow: Targeted Adjustments without Full-Set Reruns

 The process of refining a figure is designed to be as intuitive as marking up a physical draft.
-Here is how a typical workflow looks within the PatentFig platform:
+Here is how a typical workflow looks within the PatentFig AI platform:

 - Select Your Target: Navigate to the specific figure in your set that requires an update.